teiesti/anthem-next/res/manual/src/verify.md

 ## External Equivalence
+Strong equivalence is sometimes too strong of a condition.
+Sometimes we are interested in the behavior of only certain program predicates when the program is paired

 A mini-gringo program can contain "placeholders" which are symbolic constants that may be treated in a non-Herbrand way.

 Such a program represents a class of programs

 TODO